Doctor holding medicine bottle, American flag background.

 Can you drink American Whiskey on a diet?

-Yes, American Whiskey can be part of a diet, given its zero carbs or fats content.
+Yes, American Whiskey can be enjoyed on a diet, given its zero carbs or fats content.
 However, being mindful of its caloric content, which comes from alcohol, is essential for weight management.

 Can You Drink American Whiskey While on a Ketogenic diet?